Yan-Oliveira/doc-fao/content/customer-specific-services/admin.rst

 Administrator Interface
 =======================

-After installation of the package a new module will be available in the *User, Groups & Roles* group of the administrator interface.
+After installation of the package a new module will be available in the *Users, Groups & Roles* group of the administrator interface.

 .. note::